 Nutrition in Chili Oil

 The nutritional value of chili oil consists primarily of its active ingredient, capsaicin, although the oil also contains other related compounds, known as capsaicinoids, which have similar antioxidant effects on the body.
-Depending on the preparation method, some chili oil also contains small to moderate amounts of vitamin C, vitamin D, vitamin A and folic acid.
-The oil that you infuse with chili peppers will also give particular health attributes to the oil, such as varying levels of polyunsaturated, monounsaturated and saturated fats.
-Chili oil also has a low level of calories, provided you don’t use a vegetable oil that is high in calories, such as soybean oil.
+Depending on the preparation method, some chili oil also contains small to moderate amounts of vitamin C, vitamin D, vitamin A, and folic acid.
+The oil that you may infuse with chili peppers will also give particular health attributes to the oil, such as varying levels of polyunsaturated, monounsaturated, and saturated fats.
+Chili oil also has a low level of calories, provided you don’t use vegetable oil that is high in calories, such as soybean oil.
 Olive oil, for example, only has about 40 calories per tablespoon.